 What is the National Student Exchange Program?

 The National Student Exchange (NSE) provides students the opportunity to gain study away experience at a NSE participating university within the United States, Canada, Guam, Puerto Rico and the U.S. Virgin Islands.
 Students can choose to study for one semester or the academic year.
-With more than 190 colleges and universities from which to choose, you should be able to find a campus with just the right combination of courses, facilities, and environment to meet your personal and academic needs and interests.
+With nearly 200 colleges and universities from which to choose, you should be able to find a campus with just the right combination of courses, facilities, and environment to meet your personal and academic needs and interests.

 Why do students take advantage of the NSE program?

 Fall 2014 & Spring 2015 Deadline- February 21, 2014

 ** Apply by February 1, 2014 to be entered into a drawing for a $500 scholarship

 How much does it cost?
 Will I get financial aid and is there an application fee?